abdelrahman-0/adaptive-aggregations/README.md

 make install
 ```

-⚠️ Note that some libraries are installed from source and might overwrite local installations (e.g. <code>liburing</code>)
+⚠️ Note that some libraries are installed from source and might overwrite local installations (e.g. <code>liburing</code>).

-After installing the dependencies, you build all 3 targets:
+This repo contains <b>2 shuffle</b> µbenchmarks (homogeneous,heterogeneous), <b>3 aggregation</b> µbenchmarks (local,homogeneous,heterogeneous), and the final <b>adaptive</b> implementation (coordinator,worker).

-using:
+After installing the dependencies, you can build all targets using:
 ```bash
 make all
 ```